janeshor/hello-world/README.md

 # hello-world
-Some text and some description.
+Some text and some descriptions.